 Please recognize that due to our responsibility for student privacy obligations under FERPA, we will use discretion to appropriately address your concerns; we may not always be able to provide you with follow-up information.

-Occasionally a parent, friend, colleague or instructor who is concerned about a student's well-being asks the Dean of Students Office to look into the welfare of a TSU student.
+Occasionally a parent, friend, colleague or instructor who is concerned about a student's well-being asks the Coordinator of Student Conduct Office to look into the welfare of a TSU student.

 If you have reason to be concerned about an emergency health or safety concern related to a student, please call the appropriate police department: